ashlynnhelm/team5_project2.2/README.md

 This website is an about us website.
 Each team member will state (EDIT) on their post.

-The website link is https://github.com/ashlynnhelm/team5_project2.2
+The website link is [here](https://ashlynnhelm.github.io/team5_project2.2/)

+This website contains posts about each member, and includes their name, hometown, classifaction, and major.
+They also were given the option to include fun facts, pictures, or information about their hobbies.

 # Project Team Members:
 Ashlynn Helm